Introduction to Architecture for High School Students Online

 The School of Architecture successfully adapted virtual platforms of instruction in the Spring 2020 semester.

-The program will include lectures, workshops and tutorials by Cooper faculty including Mersiha Veledar, James Lowder, Dean Nader Tehrani, Elizabeth O'Donnell and Lauren Kogod amongst others.
+The program will include lectures, workshops and tutorials by Cooper faculty including Mersiha Veledar, James Lowder, Nader Tehrani, Elizabeth O'Donnell and Lauren Kogod amongst others.
 In line with our professional curriculum in architecture, the core of the program is the design and critique process.
 Mornings will consist of workshops, seminars and learning about the history, contexts, and processes forming the architectural discipline.
 Students will work remotely while engaging virtually with each other and the faculty.
 Exercises will focus on the key principles of architectural design: geometry, structure and function.
 The goal of this intensive is for students to learn how to translate their ideas into three-dimensional form and develop a portfolio.

 Students will receive instruction in a variety of representational tools and media: digital drawing and model-making techniques, analysis and representation, computer modeling and fabrication.
 Weekly lectures will introduce some of the great works in the history of architecture.